J-Wengler/NLP_Paper/manuscript.md

 ### Manual Gene Expression Omnibus Evaluation
 Gene Expression Omnibus (GEO) is the parent corpus from which StarGEO is derived [@doi:10.1093/nar/30.1.207].
 To compare our technique directly to GEO we use a manual technique.
 We first use the advanced search option on
 GEO to input the exact queries we used from StarGEO.
-To maintain consistency with StarGEO, the results are limited to series and human data.
+To maintain consistency with StarGEO, the results are limited to series and human genomic data.
 A summary file of all the results is downloaded and analyzed.
 To ensure equal comparision the results are filtered to only include those datasets that exist in StarGEO's corpus.
 Using the same technique for the StarGEO evaluation the top 1,10,100,500 articles are identified and compared against the relevant articles to identify the number relevant.